github/docs/content/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/working-with-push-protection-in-the-github-ui.md

 ## About push protection in the {% data variables.product.prodname_dotcom %} UI

-Push protection prevents you from accidentally committing secrets to a repository by blocking commits containing supported secrets.
+When you are creating and editing files in the {% data variables.product.prodname_dotcom %} UI, push protection prevents you from accidentally committing secrets to a repository by blocking commits containing supported secrets.

+{% ifversion push-protection-block-uploads %}

+{% data variables.product.prodname_dotcom %} will also block the commit if you attempt to upload files containing supported secrets.

-{% data reusables.secret-scanning.push-protection-web-ui-choice %}
+{% data reusables.secret-scanning.push-protection-web-UI-uploads-beta %}

+{% endif %}

 You should either:

 * **Remove** the secret from the commit.
 For more information, see "[Resolving a blocked commit in the {% data variables.product.prodname_dotcom %} UI](#resolving-a-blocked-commit-in-the-github-ui)."
 * **Review** the instructions in the dialog box {% ifversion push-protection-delegated-bypass %}to see what options are available to you{% endif %} to allow the push.
-For more information, see "[Bypassing push protection when working in the {% data variables.product.prodname_dotcom %} UI](#bypassing-push-protection-when-working-in-the-github-ui)"{% ifversion push-protection-delegated-bypass %} and "[Requesting bypass privileges when working in the {% data variables.product.prodname_dotcom %} UI](#requesting-bypass-privileges-when-working-in-the-github-ui){% endif %}."
+For more information, see "[Bypassing push protection when working in the {% data variables.product.prodname_dotcom %} UI](#bypassing-push-protection-when-working-in-the-github-ui){% ifversion push-protection-delegated-bypass %}" and "[Requesting bypass privileges when working in the {% data variables.product.prodname_dotcom %} UI](#requesting-bypass-privileges-when-working-in-the-github-ui){% endif %}."

-{% ifversion push-protection-block-uploads %}

-{% data variables.product.prodname_dotcom %} will also block the commit if you attempt to upload files containing supported secrets.
-The dialog box will show you which files contain the secret.
-You should remove the secret from the files before attempting to upload the files again.

-{% data reusables.secret-scanning.push-protection-web-UI-uploads-beta %}

-{% endif %}

 {% data variables.product.prodname_dotcom %} will only display one detected secret at a time in the web UI.
 If a particular secret has already been detected in the repository and an alert already exists, {% data variables.product.prodname_dotcom %} will not block that secret.

 Organization owners can provide a custom link that will be displayed when a push is blocked.
 This custom link can contain resources and advice specific to your organization.
 For example, the custom link can point to a README file with information about the organization's secret vault, which teams and individuals to escalate questions to, or the organization's approved policy for working with secrets and rewriting commit history.

-You may be able to bypass the block by specifying a reason for allowing the secret to be committed.
-For more information on how to bypass push protection and commit the blocked secret, see "[Bypassing push protection when working in the {% data variables.product.prodname_dotcom %} UI](#bypassing-push-protection-when-working-in-the-github-ui)."

-{% ifversion push-protection-delegated-bypass %} Alternatively, you may be required to submit a request for "bypass privileges" in order to commit the secret.
-For information on how to request permission to bypass push protection and allow the secret, see "[Requesting bypass privileges when working in the {% data variables.product.prodname_dotcom %} UI](#requesting-bypass-privileges-when-working-in-the-github-ui)."

-{% endif %}

 ## Resolving a blocked commit in the {% data variables.product.prodname_dotcom %} UI